okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 bytecraft deploy my-wasm-dapp --signer test --network testnet
 ```

 After deployment, the `refs.json` file will be updated in the project directory.
-These files contain references to all contracts inside of your project which have been stored on any exchain network.
+These files contain references to all contracts inside of your project which have been stored on any OKTC network.
 This information is utilized by bytecraft's utility functions.
 An example of `refs.json` can be found below:

 ```json
 {